 - 1. In addition to those courses referenced above, minimum grades of C must be achieved in the following: BA350; BA401; FIN325; MGT321 AND all courses in the specialization. - 2.
-An overall grade point average (GPA) of 2.00. - 3.
-The student must complete 10 hours of community service per year enrolled at Daemen College.
-This may be completed within BA 101, BA 401, Department Club activities or other approved community service events.
+An overall grade point average (GPA) of 2.00.

 Access the suggested course sequence for the BS, Business Administration, from the Accounting and Business Administration Department web page or the Program Plans site on the Registrar's web page.